eyedeekay/si-i2p-plugin/README.md

 Before version 0.21, a framework for generating service tunnels ad-hoc will also be in place.
 This will be used for fuzz-testing the http proxy and the pipe proxy.
 Almost everything will be improved by the availability of this.

+I haven't implemented addresshelpers/jump host interaction yet, but I have a good idea how to now.

 ### The pipes